Schmavery/facebook-chat-api/DOCS.md

 <a name="getUserID"></a>
 ### api.getUserID(name, callback)

-Given the full name of a Facebook user, the call will perform a Facebook Graph search and return all corresponding IDs (order determined by Facebook).
+Given the full name or vanity name of a Facebook user, event, page, group or app, the call will perform a Facebook Graph search and return all corresponding IDs (order determined by Facebook).

 __Arguments__

-* `name` - A string being the name of the person you're looking for.
+* `name` - A string being the name of the item you're looking for.
-* `callback(err, obj)` - A callback called when the search is done (either with an error or with the resulting object). `obj` is an array which contains all of the users that facebook graph search found, ordered by "importance".
+* `callback(err, obj)` - A callback called when the search is done (either with an error or with the resulting object). `obj` is an array which contains all of the items that facebook graph search found, ordered by "importance".
+Each item in the array has the following properties: `userID`,`photoUrl`,`indexRank`, `name`, `isVerified`, `profileUrl`, `category`, `score`, `type` (type is generally user, group, page, event or app).

 __Example__